 It is our view that a linear algebraic approach sheds light on how backpropagation works in its essence.
-For example, we theoretically connect backpropagation to the back substitution method for triangular systems of equations.
-Similarly, forward substitution corresponds to forward mode calculation of automatic differentiation.
-As is well documented in the preface to the book Graph Algorithms in the Language of Linear Algebra \cite{kepner2011graph} there have been many known benefits to formulate mathematically a graph algorithm in linear algebraic terms.
-One of the known benefits is cognitive complexity.
+We theoretically connect backpropagation to the back substitution method for triangular systems of equations.
+Similarly, forward substitution corresponds to the forward mode calculation of automatic differentiation.
+As is well documented in the preface to the book Graph Algorithms in the Language of Linear Algebra \cite{kepner2011graph}, there have been many known benefits to formulate mathematically a graph algorithm in linear algebraic terms.

-The ability to implement these abstractions and retain performance is demonstrated in Julia, a language that facilitates abstractions, multiple dispatch, the type system, and which offers generic operators.
+The ability to implement these abstractions while retaining performance is demonstrated using Julia, a language that facilitates abstractions, multiple dispatch, the type system, and which offers generic operators.